NabuCasa/silabs-firmware/README.md

 > [!IMPORTANT]
 > New firmwares are released straight from the [SiLabs Firmware Builder repository](https://github.com/NabuCasa/silabs-firmware-builder/releases).
-> This repository contains all past firmwares and will not received future updates.
+> This repository contains all past firmwares and will not receive future updates.

 ---